techstackmedia/react-front-to-back/README.md

 By using the `Card` component, the `FeedbackItem` component can easily create consistent and reusable card elements for each feedback item in the application.
 The `className` prop allows the card's styling to be customized based on the specific needs of the application.

+## Installation

+To run the project on your local machine, follow these steps:

+1. Clone the repository: `git clone https://github.com/techstackmedia/react-front-to-back`
+2. Navigate to the project directory: `cd react-front-to-back`
+3. Install dependencies: `npm install` or `yarn install`
+4. Start the development server: `npm start` or `yarn start`

 ## Usage

 The `Card` component has been designed to help create card-like layouts in the application.
 By passing the content of the card as `children` and applying custom CSS classes with the `className` prop, developers can easily create visually appealing cards with minimal effort.